blcmill/02-Guess-the-Number/README.md

 # 02-Guess-the-number

+This program fulfills the requirements for Assignment 02, Guess the Number, in ILS-Z399 at IU Spring 2018.
+Blake C Miller
+1-26-2018

+While my program avoids using a "while" loop, it still functions identically to other similar programs and fulfills all assignment requirements.
+There are no runtime or compiler-time errors.
+This program includes a "closeness" feature: the program lets you know when your guess is close to the actual number.
+This program also lets you know, if you lose, what the actual number was.
+This program also lets you know how many guesses you have remaining prior to every guess.

+---

 Guess the number!
 This is the second programming assignment for ILS-Z399.
 The requirements for this assignment are as follows:

 * Write a Python program for playing a simple "guess the number" game